 Every patient’s body responds a little differently and the time before the side-effects return will vary.

-During the therapy you should expect to feel normal with an increased feeling of well-being.
+During the treatment you should expect to feel normal with an increased feeling of well-being.
 In some cases, it may take several sessions for this feeling of well-being.

 Patients often feel a resurgence of blood flow throughout the body where it has been lacking before.